kentcdodds/dom-testing-library-with-anything/README.md

 // DOM Testing Library utilities
 // note: if your framework does not apply updates to the DOM synchronously
-// then you can use the fireEventAsync export in ./fire-event-async.js
+// then you can use the userEventAsync export in ./fire-event-async.js
-// see hyperapp.test.js for an example of this. import {getQueriesForElement, fireEvent} from '@testing-library/dom'
+// see hyperapp.test.js for an example of this. import {getQueriesForElement} from '@testing-library/dom' import userEvent from '@testing-library/user-event'

 // the component in your framework function Counter() {